The-Friendly-Ghost/Printf/readme.md

 # ft_printf

 *"This project is pretty straightforward, you have to recode printf.
-You will learn what is and how to implement variadic functions.
-Once you validate it, you will reuse this function in your future projects."*
+You will learn what is and how to implement variadic functions."*

 ### Subject and goal:
 *'You will discover a popular and versatile C function: printf().
 This exercise is a great